Augustus: Revenue reforms

-The measures of taxation in the reign of Augustus were determined by population census, with fixed quotas for each province.
+Under Augustus, the measures of taxation were determined by censuses with fixed quotas for each province.
 Citizens of Rome and Italy paid indirect taxes, while direct taxes were exacted from the provinces.
 Indirect taxes included a 4% tax on the price of slaves, a 1% tax on goods sold at auction, and a 5% tax on the inheritance of estates valued at over 100,000 sesterces by persons other than the next of kin.
+Due to protest from equestrians, the suffect consuls for 9 AD modified and lessened penalties in the Lex Papia Poppaea that affected the inheritance of estates by unmarried or childless individuals, though it continued to generate revenues with properties of the deceased seized by the state.